Big-Life-Lab/PHES-ODM/metadata.md

 -   **lod**: Limit of detection (LOD) for this method if one exists.

--   **units**: Units used by this method, that are applicable to the LOD and LOQ.
+-   **unit**: Unit used by this method, that are applicable to the LOD and LOQ.

     -   `vcPMMoV`: Viral copies/copies PMMoV
     -   `vcMl`: Viral copies/millilitres